Submission Guidelines for Young Children

 All manuscripts must meet page-length requirements.

-- General and cluster articles and Viewpoints are from 3–12 pages, double-spaced, including references and visuals.
+- General and cluster articles and Viewpoints are from 3–12 pages, double-spaced, including references and tables.
 Our readers find articles 3–9 pages in length most useful; these shorter articles tend to be published more quickly.

 If manuscripts are not formatted correctly, they will be unsubmitted until the appropriate changes are made.